Azure-Samples/gpt-video-analysis-in-a-box/README.md

 ## User Story

 ![gpt4v-user-story](./media/GPT4V-with-ADF-story.jpg)
-Azure Open AI GPT-4 Turbo with Vision (AOAI GPT-4V) allows you to gain insights from your images and videos without needing to develop and train your own model, which can be a time and cost consuming process.
+Azure OpenAI GPT-4 Turbo with Vision (AOAI GPT-4V) allows you to gain insights from your images and videos without needing to develop and train your own model, which can be a time and cost consuming process.
 This opens up a multitude of test cases for different industries including:

 - Assessing videos or images provided for insurance claims
 - Identifying product defects in a manufacturing process Tracking store traffic, including items browsed, loss protection
 - Identifying animal movement in a forest or preserve without having to watch hours of videos

-Yet, for those not versed in Python or .NET, tapping into Azure Open AI's potential can seem daunting.
-Azure Data Factory (ADF) steps in as a low-code solution to orchestrate Azure Open AI service calls and manage output ingestion.
+Yet, for those not versed in Python or .NET, tapping into Azure OpenAI's potential can seem daunting.
+Azure Data Factory (ADF) steps in as a low-code solution to orchestrate Azure OpenAI service calls and manage output ingestion.
 ADF has features that allow for easy configuration, customization, and parameterization of prompts and other AOAI inputs as well as data sources.
 These customization and parameterization features make pipelines reusable for ingesting different images and videos with different prompts and system messages.

 ## What's in the Box
 ![architecture](./media/gpt4-adf-architecture.jpg)